Library of PMI Global Standards

 Like previous editions, this standard presents generally recognized good practices and reflects continually evolving knowledge.

-Translations of the Fifth Edition will be published as they are completed, beginning in October 2013.
-In the meantime, PMI members can download sections as they become available in these languages:
+Russian,and Spanish translations of the Fifth Edition are completed and available for PMI members to download.
+Additional translations will be published as they are completed.
+In the meantime PMI members can download sections of these languages: Arabic, German.